ananya-bangera/College-App/README.md

 <b> Problem Statement: </b>

-Over a great period, many issues have been faced by our students due to college in online mode.
+Over a great period, many issues have been faced by our students due to colleges being conducted in online mode.
 A proper system to store data such as :
 - [x] Notice
 - [x] Images of different events organised by the institute